Stability Chamber Validation

 Typical examples of stability testing of drug substance for various storage conditions is available here

 Validation of stability chambers typically does not pose any special challenges as the parameters that are controlled are relatively easy to match.
 The temperatures are modest and no pressure measurements are needed.
-This range of temperature and the temperature/RH% allows Ellab TrackSense LAB loggers to be used.
+This range of temperature and the temperature/RH% also allows Ellab TrackSense LAB loggers to be used.
 To simplify the operation, the LED indicators on the LAB loggers will provide the operator with instant information on logger status.
 The LAB loggers can be matched with the SKY option for real time data transmission.
 For very small chambers that include an access port(s), using thermocouples could be advantageous to reduce impact and ensure chamber integrity.

 For the approval of pharmaceuticals and for providing evidence of stability tests, numerous steps must be taken to ensure that the stability test chambers function correctly.
 For example, the fluctuations in temperature and humidity need to remain within the stipulated range and the chamber needs to maintain this over relatively long periods of time.